-This course will provide a positive environment for reflection on one's own attitudes and beliefs about addiction.
-Students will gain perspective and knowledge about systemic interventions for clients presenting with addictive behaviours.
-Topics include: theories of addiction and recovery, assessment of addictive behaviours and relationship dynamics, formulation of a comprehensive plan including first and second order of change interventions, and systemic approaches to substance abuse and process addiction treatment.
+This course will provide a supportive environment for you to reflect on your own attitudes and beliefs about addiction.
+Gain perspective and knowledge about systemic interventions for clients presenting with addictive behaviours.

-- Analyze and utilize theories of addiction and the current methods of intervention with the identified client and family systems.
+- Understand and utilize theories of addiction and the current methods of intervention with the identified client and family systems

-- Identify and utilize appropriate protocols for working with specific populations with addictions including adolescents, women, LGTBQI, and seniors.
+- Identify and utilize appropriate strategies for working with specific populations with addictions

 The course is offered jointly by the Ontario Association for Marriage and Family Therapy (OAMFT) and the University of Guelph, Open Learning and Educational Support (OpenEd).